-Resource Description Checklist for Workplace Policies on Substance Use Stigma A one-page list to review workplace policies for stigma and discrimination related to substance use.
+Resource Description Substance Use and the Trades An infographic targeting trades and substance use with employer tips for prevention and addressing stigma.
+(11) Checklist for Workplace Policies on Substance Use Stigma A one-page list to review workplace policies for stigma and discrimination related to substance use.
 (12) Tough Enough to Talk About It A program that helps people working in the trades recognize and address mental health and substance use issues.
-(30) The Pain of Stigma: Recognizing Stigma and Its Impacts An online learning module that helps raise awareness of substance use disorder as a medical condition.
+(31) The Pain of Stigma: Recognizing Stigma and Its Impacts An online learning module that helps raise awareness of substance use disorder as a medical condition.
 (12) Overcoming Stigma Through Language: A Primer A primer resource that helps to facilitate conversations and increase awareness of the stigma surrounding people who use substances.
 (12) Digging in the Dirt A documentary about the mental health of those working in the energy sector.
-(17) Stigma Resources Provides a variety of different types of resources on stigma.
-(16) Stigma Ends with Me Videos to facilitate understanding, discussion and reflection on stigma.
-(16) End Stigma Campaign A stigma reduction video to help raise awareness and end stigma around substance use.
-(29)
+(17) Substance Use Health, Stigma and Person First Language Training Training workshop to increase awareness, knowledge and skills to communicate about substance use, understand the impacts of stigma and learn non-stigmatizing language.
+(16) Inspire: Living Experience about Stigma and Stories Videos from people who have been impacted by stigma and their personal journeys.
+Aids in reducing stigma.
+(16) Stigma Around Drug Use Webpage with general information about stigma and substance use, changing how you talk about drug use and links to resources.
+(30) Mental Health 101: Understanding Stigma Free online course to raise awareness and educate about stigma related to mental health and substance use.
+(10)